pyaehtookhant/Adaptive_Traffice_Light_Using_AI_and_Sensor_Fusion/README.md

 To run this project, you will need to add the following libaries in `requirement.txt` to your Environment file

 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com

 ## Run on local